↑

 • Preheat oven to 350°F. Line a 9×13 inch baking dish with parchment paper and set aside.

-• Unwrap caramels and place in a small saucepan with butter and sweetened condensed milk.
+• Unwrap caramels and place in a small saucepan or microwave safe bowl along with butter and sweetened condensed milk.

-• Cook over medium-low heat, stirring occasionally, until caramels have fully melted and the mixture is nice and smooth.
+• Melt in microwave at medium heat in 30 second bursts or over medium-low heat, stirring occasionally, until caramels have fully melted and the mixture is nice and smooth.
+Set aside.

-• Cream butter and sugar together in a large mixing bowl.
-Add peanut butter and continue mixing.
+• Cream butter, peanut butter and brown sugar together in a large mixing bowl or the bowl of a stand mixer.

 • Add eggs one at a time, mixing well after each egg.
-Add in vanilla.
+Add in vanilla extract.

 • Add the flour mixture slowly stirring until well combined.